RPA (Robotic Process Automation)

 - Organize a project team, settle implementation timelines, and strategy.

 - Follow solution design for implementing RPA processes.

-- Classify the logging tool that should be implemented to see problems with running bots.
+- Classify the logging tool that should implement to see problems with running bots.

 - A clear process should be defined to surmount RPA implementation

 In this stage, you begin improving the automation workflows as per the agreed plan.